-- 14. Class Counsel repeatedly met and conferred with counsel for Voya and Lincoln on issues related to the completeness of document productions, discovery responses, depositions, and data.
-Among other things, these efforts resulted in the production of additional relevant materials such as voicemails from key witnesses. - 15.
-Expert discovery lasted until August 1, 2018, with additional expert discovery continuing thereafter.
+7. Expert discovery lasted until August 1, 2018, with additional expert discovery continuing thereafter.
 Dkt.
-84. On March 1, 2018, Plaintiff produced reports from four experts: actuarial expert Christopher Hause, reinsurance expert Neil Pearson, regulatory custom and practice expert Bruce Foudree, and damages expert Robert Mills.
-These reports totaled 173 pages supported by 50,918 pages of exhibits, attachments, and appendices.
-On May 1, 2018, Voya and Lincoln produced reports from three experts: actuarial expert Timothy Pfeifer, regulatory custom and practice expert Neil Rector, and damages expert Dr. David Babbel totaling 150 pages with exhibits totaling 72 pages and 15 spreadsheets.
+84. On March 1, 2018, Plaintiff produced reports from four experts:

+actuarial expert Christopher Hause, reinsurance expert Neil Pearson, regulatory custom and practice expert Bruce Foudree, and damages expert Robert Mills.
+On May 1, 2018, Voya and Lincoln produced reports from three experts: actuarial expert Timothy Pfeifer, regulatory custom and practice expert Neil Rector, and damages expert Dr. David Babbel.
 On June 1, 2018, Plaintiff produced rebuttal expert reports from all four experts.
-These reports totaled 101 pages with 21 pages of exhibits.
 All seven experts were subsequently deposed.
-In January 2021, Voya informed Plaintiff that Professor Craig Merrill was being substituted for Dr. Babbel as Voya's damages expert.
-Plaintiff deposed Professor Merrill on February 12, 2021. - 16.
-During fact discovery, Class Counsel learned that NYDFS had investigated the 2016 COI Increase and had stated that the increase breached the "class basis" provision of the Class Policies.
-Class Counsel nonetheless expended substantial time and resources working with actuarial and industry experts investigating and developing additional theories of breach, which included hundreds of hours of document review, deposition preparation, and expert work.
+In January 2021, Voya informed Plaintiff that Professor Craig Merrill was being substituted for Dr. Babbel as the damages expert.
+Plaintiff deposed Professor Merrill on February 12, 2021.

-- 17. Plaintiff's opening motion for class certification was filed on August 15, 2018; Voya's and Lincoln's opposition was filed on September 20, 2018; and Plaintiff's reply was filed on October 4, 2018.
+8. The parties next briefed class certification.
+Plaintiff's opening motion was filed on August 15, 2018; Voya's and Lincoln's opposition was filed on September 20, 2018; and Plaintiff's reply was filed on October 4, 2018.
 Dkts.
 85-91, 94-97.
-Collectively, Plaintiff filed 35 pages of briefing supported by 50 exhibits totaling hundreds of additional pages, and Voya and Lincoln filed a 25-page opposition brief supported by 24 exhibits. - 18.
-On March 13, 2019, the Court granted-in-part Plaintiff's motion, certifying a breach-of-contract class for the claim against Voya.
+Collectively, Plaintiff filed 35 pages of briefing supported by 50 exhibits.

+9. On March 13, 2019, the Court granted-in-part Plaintiff's motion, certifying a breach-of-contract class for the claim against Voya.
 Dkt.
-110. In so doing, the Court found that Plaintiff Hanks was an adequate class representative.
+110. In so doing, the Court found that Hanks was an adequate class representative.
 Id. at 8-9 ("Hanks states that she understands her duties as a class representative and has dedicated a significant amount of time to working with her attorneys on this litigation.
 She owns one of the insurance policies that was subject to the 2016 COI rate increase and understands the facts underlying the dispute.
 She states that she does not have any conflicts of interest with putative class members." (citations omitted)).
-The Court also appointed Susman Godfrey as Class Counsel pursuant to Rule 23(g):
+The Court also appoint Susman Godfrey as Class Counsel pursuant to Rule 23(g):